ENVIROMENT STABILITY

 • Removal of alien invasive plants (terrestrial and aquatics).

-uMngeni-uThukela Water has solidified its commitment to conserve scarce natural resources and reduce the environmental impacts of its operational activities through environmental sustainability initiatives.
-The initiatives aim to transform the organisation from the typical wasteful linear economic model (of take-make-use-dispose) to an economic model that enables economic growth, while aiming to optimise the operation chain in a more sustainable approach.
+uMngeni-uThukela Water’s waste management approach centres on complying with applicable regulatory requirements and adhering to circular economy principles. uMngeni-uThukela Water’s commitment to environmental sustainability and the circular economy is documented in the Environmental Sustainability Plan.
+The initiatives aim to transform the organisation from the typical wasteful linear economic model (take-make-use-dispose) to an economic model that enables economic growth, while aiming to optimise the operation chain in a more sustainable approach.
 Waste minimisation was identified as one of the crucial initiatives in reducing the amount of waste that is disposed at landfill sites.
-A notable increase in the hazardous waste was observed during the reporting period, this increase might be due to the Covid Regulations, that resulted in an increased volume of the hazardous waste.
-The total amount of waste that was produced is 1115 kg per million m3 and 13.25% of the waste was recycled (Figure 11.7 and 11.8)
+Therefore, a target was set in 2023/2024 to divert five percent (5%) of the waste from the landfill sites through recycling.

 WATER TREATMENT RESIDUES AND WASTE WATER SLUDGE